michaelsking1993/learning_cards/README.md

  6. Edit an item, destroy an item.
  7. If you leave a field of your learning item blank, it will appear as "[stub]" reminding you to go back later and fill it in.
+ 8. Two sample items, one learned and one not learned, are auto-created when you sign up.
+ Feel free to delete these once you know how to use the app.

 # Tests
 Given that this is a full-stack application, I opted to use integration tests with Capybara for